-A Java 4 compiler does not permit use of any annotations at all, and a Java 5 compiler only permits annotations on declarations (but not on receivers, generic arguments, etc.).
-For backward compatibility, you may write any annotation inside a /.../ Java comment.
+A Java 4 compiler does not permit use of annotations, and a Java 5 compiler only permits annotations on declarations (but not on generic arguments, casts, etc.).
+For backward compatibility, you may write any annotation inside a /.../ Java comment, as in List</@NonNull/ String>.
 The JSR 308 compiler will recognize such an annotation, but your code will still compile with pre-JSR-308 compilers.